-Many thanks to our friends at Jade Magazine for taking the time to talk with us about our film journey.
+Many thanks to our friends at Jade Magazine (March/April 2013 issue) for taking the time to talk with us about our film journey.

 When Eli Kimaro set out to make her first film, little did she know how different it would turn out from her initial idea of capturing her father’s return to Tanzania and their Chagga cultural heritage.
 A Lot Like You, the resulting award-winning film, covers so much more, including gender violence and race.
 Eli was kind of enough to take time to answer a few of our questions.

 Please tell us a little bit about yourself.
 Where did you grow up?
 What was your childhood like?

 I’m a mixed, 1st generation American — Mom is from South Korea, Dad is from Tanzania.
 We grew up in Rockville, MD–the ‘burbs of DC.
 Most of Mom’s siblings also settled in the DC area, so we spent all our holidays, birthdays, and just about every weekend in between with the Korean side of my family.

 Dad was the only one of his siblings to come to the US, so my connection to his family was more remote.
 We returned to Tanzania every other summer and stayed on the same coffee farm on Mt Kilimanjaro where Dad was born and raised, and where his siblings live to this day.
 So while I grew up feeling very connected to the land, my relationship to our Tanzanian family was strained.

 Where did you go to school?
 What was your major?

 I studied violin at the New England Conservatory of Music before heading to the University of Western Ontario (Canada), where I graduated with an Honors BA in Psychology.